Sliding Window Informative Canonical Correlation Analysis: Data Model and Problem Statement

 where $\uu_{x, k}$ is the $k^{th}$ column of the matrix $U_x$ (and so on) and the $\sigma_{x, k}$ and $\sigma_{y, k}$ are the decreasing, non-negative sequence of singular values contained in $S_x$ and $S_y$ respectively.

-In this setting, the innovation of \cite{asendorf2017improved} was to realize that when $X$ and $Y$ are low-rank and corrupted by noise, better performance can be obtained by replacing $X$ and $Y$ with their low-rank approximations, thereby obtaining the ICCA (Informative CCA) algorithm.
+In this setting, the innovation of \cite{asendorf2015improved,asendorf2017improved} was to realize that when $X$ and $Y$ are low-rank and corrupted by noise, better performance can be obtained by replacing $X$ and $Y$ with their low-rank approximations, thereby obtaining the ICCA (Informative CCA) algorithm, which notably provides improved estimates of the underlying canonical vectors in these noisy regimes.
 That is, in the computation of the CCA matrix $C$ (defined in Equation \ref{eq:CCA_C}), replacing the four matrices with their trimmed versions (the first $r_x$ and $r_y$ columns) leads to better performance in the presence of noise, especially in a high-dimensional setting.
 Indeed, given knowledge that the data are low-rank, this trimming is a natural step to take, even without the presence of noise.